sgandon/katacoda-scenarios/kubernetes/steps/configmaps.md

-Configmaps are a mean of storing key-values pairs.
+ConfigMaps are a mean of storing key-values pairs.
 They can be used to provide environment variables to pods or provide configuration files to pods, let's see how.

 The Hello-word image support an environment variable called *NAME*.